anooptomar1/augmentia/README.md

 # Augmentia

-Explorations in using ARKit amongs other things.
+Explorations with ARKit amongst other things.